What is open banking?

 Why use an open banking intermediary?

-Some third party providers choose to connect with individual banks’ APIs themselves.
+Some third party providers choose to connect with individual banks’ APIs themselves through open banking.
 However, maintaining these connections can be difficult and resource intensive.
 That’s why some providers use an intermediary like TrueLayer – a company that specialises in connecting to all the banks itself, and provides its clients with a single API.
 Here are some of the advantages and disadvantages of connecting directly vs connecting via an intermediary like TrueLayer.

 |Directly connecting||Connecting via intermediary|